Annie's

 The earliest celebrations of Mardi Gras in New Orleans began in

-1766 with masked balls and risque street processions.
-By 1806 the
+1766 with masked balls and risque street

-annual revelry had gotten so out of hand that Mardi Gras
+processions.
+By 1806 the annual revelry had gotten so out of hand

-Authorities revoked the prohibition of the festivities in 1826,
+the prohibition of the festivities in 1826,

 after which the popularity of Mardi Gras grew tremendously.
 In

-1827 youths recently returned to New Orleans from studying in
+1827 youths recently returned to New Orleans

-Mardi Gras.
-Following the European fashion, masked balls became
+celebration of Mardi Gras.
+Following the European

-so popular in the city during the 19th century that the season's
+fashion, masked balls became so popular in the city during the

 duration was limited several times by law to prevent yearlong